zorimo76/translations/CONTRIBUTING.md

 # Submitting Translations

-If you have issues following this guide, please open an issue: https://github.com/TurboWarp/translations/issues
+If you have questions following these steps, please open an issue: https://github.com/TurboWarp/translations/issues

 ## Requirements